codalab/chalab/README.md

 Chalab comes with a few datasets by defaults, we don't store them in the git repository.

-- `make dataset`: Download the datasets in the local folder.
+- `make dataset`: Download the default datasets locally and add them to the database,
+- `make metrics`: generate the default metrics options and add them to the database.

 ### Testing: setup